lgss/lgss-digital-tech-playbook/outsystems/development.md

 When creating a Server Action to wrap this Entity Action, you won't be able to use `CreateCustomer` as the name of the Server Action.
 Instead, we use the convention of `Create_Customer` for the name of the Server Action.

-Create methods should set created and modified for both `user` and `datetime` attributes.
+Creation methods should set the `CreatedBy`, `CreatedDate`, `ModifiedBy` and `ModifiedDate` attributes.

-Update methods should set modified for both `user` and `datetime` attributes.
+Update methods should set `ModifiedBy` and `ModifiedDate` attributes.

-!> When setting `datetime` attributes, system function `currdatetime()` should be avoided as this is based on server time which is not set to GMT.
-Instead add dependency `LGSSCommon` and use `currlocaldatetime()`.
+!> When setting `DateTime` attributes, system function `CurrDateTime()` should be avoided as this is based on the server time which does not take into account daylight savings.
+Instead add dependency `LGSSFunctions` and use `CurrLocalDateTime()`.

 ### Creating your Delete<Entity> Server Action
 !> When creating a Server Action that deletes an Entity, **do not** use the default Delete method unless you're absolutely sure what you're doing.